How Many Times Can You Take the SAT? | The Number of Retakes Matters

 More Focused Preparation

-College Board also offers a nice option called “superscoring,” which allows you to select the best scores for each section of the test across different sittings of the test.
+College Board also offers a nice option called “superscoring,” which allows you to select the best scores for each portion of the test across different sittings of the test.

-That is, if you retake the SAT and, say, improve your Reading and Writing score over your first attempt but end up performing worse on the math section, “superscoring” allows you to submit the higher scores from each section.
-In this case, you’d want to select the reading and writing score from the second attempt and the math score from your first attempt.
+That is, if you retake the test and, say, improve your Reading and Writing score over your first attempt but end up performing worse on the math section, “superscoring” allows you to submit the highest score from each section.
+In this case, you’d want to select the reading and writing score from the second attempt and the math score from your initial attempt.

 IMPORTANT NOTE: Not all higher education institutional allow “superscoring”!
 Be sure to check the admissions requirements for each school to which you will apply to determine whether they accept “superscores” or require only scores from a single sitting of the test.

 Finally, on a more practical and statistical level, the best reason to retake the test at least once is that, generally speaking, the law of averages suggest that the more you take the test, the more likely you are to eventually get a score that is the most accurate representation of your abilities.

 That is, the point of the “Scholastic Aptitude Test” (SAT): to determine your real aptitude for college-level study.